QuadSpinner/Gaea-Docs/source/Guide/02-Graph/1-Graph.md

 ## Separating the Graph

 The Infinity Graph allows you to split your terrain graph across multiple tabs using @portals.
-This allows you to separate concerns such as creating the main shape, color production, exporting masks, and so on.
+This allows you to separate concerns, such as creating the main shape, color production, exporting masks, and so on.
 By reducing the clutter, complex processes become easier to visualize and modify.

 <video controls><source src="/mp4/cnv-navigate.mp4" type="video/mp4"></video>